 The Group has facilities in Sydney CBD (NSW), Melbourne, Brisbane, Perth, Adelaide and in New Zealand, Auckland and Wellington.
 All locations are leased, typically for 5 to 10 years.
 The College also operates in London, UK.

 Employees

-Full Time Equivalents (FTE) at June 2023 were 194 (June 22: 185), an increase of 9 FTE over the prior year.
+Full Time Equivalents (FTE) at June 2024 were 190 (June 23: 194), a decrease of 4 FTE over the prior year.

 Members

 The members of The College of Law Limited described by category are: